hasib50115/mediko-healthcare-website/README.md

 * At the bottom, the footer section you will get our address and special offer and so on.
 * let's do a visit from the live site link on the above.

+## Description:
+Mediko is a hospital website that located in Dhaka, Bangladesh.
+To build this website we have used the javaScript as main language with additional 'react' front-end technology or framework.
+We have tried to build the site user friendly as possible as we did, in the near future we will add more features by experiencing by our users or customers.
+Stay safe.
+Thanks for reading this.